Data Analysis - Needs Assessment

 Describe how the school plans to strengthen the academic program in the school, increase the amount and quality of learning time and help provide an enriched and accelerated curriculum.
 Include the Area of Focus if addressed in Part II of the SIP.
 (ESSA 1114(b)(7)ii))

 Teachers at Lavern Gaynor Elementary will have regular opportunities for collaboration and professional learning communities to share effective teaching practices and discuss strategies for increasing student feedback and response to instruction.
 We will use a variety of formative and summative assessments to track student progress and provide students with specific feedback related to the standard, learning goals and units of instruction.
 Teachers will engage in data-informed instructional decision-making using progress monitoring and assessment data to identify areas of improvement and adjust instructional strategies.
-A multi-tiered system of support is in place to provide students effective interventions and identify students who may require additional educational services or are a member of an underperforming subgroup.
+A multi-tiered system of support is in place to provide students with effective interventions and identify students who may require additional educational services or are a member of an underperforming subgroup.
 This might include before or after-school programs, additional interventions, enrichment opportunities and academic clubs that focus on specific subjects or skills.
 We will actively involve families in the academic program by providing workshops on supporting learning at home, understanding curriculum, and our Leader in Me initiative.

 4.